 b) These devices operate on a non-interference basis, i.e. they should not interfere with nor claim protection from other existing services.

-c) These devices operate on one 25 kHz channel.
+c) These devices operate on channel 2006 (160.9 MHz).

 d) These devices should have an integrated antenna.
 The height of the antenna should not exceed 1 m above the surface of the sea.